 Day 3: Pose in a sea of pink

-Set off in a south-easterly direction towards Toodyay, a characterful country town bearing a surprisingly high number of pubs, cafes and antique shops.
+Set off in a south-easterly direction back towards Perth.
+You'll need a pit stop, and for that we suggest breaking for lunch at Toodyay, a country town with character bearing a surprisingly high number of pubs, cafes and antique shops.
 The journey should take about 2.5 hours; on the way, pull in to Julimar Conservation Park and start hunting for orchids.
-To wildflower enthusiasts, these are the piece de resistance, both for their graceful formations and for their rarity – spotting the blooms becomes a game.
-Continue on to Toodyay, a popular weekend getaway for Perth’s inhabitants and a place with a quirky personality.
-The town boasts an all-year-round Christmas shop, Christmas 360 and has a 1950s style cafe dedicated to Coca Cola memorabilia – both are worth a look (and the cafe’s milkshakes are good).
+To wildflower enthusiasts, these are masterpieces, both for their graceful formations and for their rarity – spotting the blooms becomes a game.

-Found just outside town on the opposite side, Pelham Reserve in spring often looks as though the ground has been painted pink.
-The wildflowers creating the very Instagrammable colour haze are called everlastings and they feel like dry, shiny paper to touch.
-When winter rains are plentiful, the everlastings carpet the hilly bush floor, leading to York gum and jam tree woodlands.
+Found just outside town, Pelham Reserve in spring often looks as though the ground has been painted pink.
+The wildflowers creating the very Instagrammable colour are called everlastings and they feel like dry, shiny paper to touch.
+When winter rains are plentiful, the everlastings carpet the ground, leading to York gum and jam tree woodlands.
 There are picnic tables beneath the khaki canopy – bring a snack and savour it to the sound of birdsong before travelling the pretty 80 kilometres (50 miles) drive back to Perth.